AlpaPhono/AlpaPhono/README.md

 - 👋 Hi, I’m @AlpaPhono
 - 👀 I’m interested in Music, DSP, and DevOps practices
-- 🌱 I’m currently learning about AWS cloud platform as I am preparing for my AWC cloud practitioners exam
+- 🌱 I’m currently learning about AWS cloud platform as I am preparing for my AWS cloud practitioners exam
 - 💞️ I’m looking to collaborate on digital audio plugins
 - 📫 How to reach me [linkedin](https://www.linkedin.com/in/ashley-alphonso-6a4a4b1a2/)